QuentG/ytrack-php-8/subjects/what-month-is-it/README.md

 ### Instructions

-Créer une variable nommée `$month` qui récupèrera le mois en cours sous forme de chiffre.
+Create a variable named `$month` which will retrieve the current month as a number.

-Exemples : Janvier => 1 / Février => 2 / Novembre = 11;
+Examples: January => 1 / February => 2 / November => 11;

-A l'aide de l'instruction `switch`, écrire un script qui va afficher "Nous sommes au mois de " + le mois actuel.
+Using the `switch` statement, write a script that will display "We are in the month of " + the current month.

 ### Notions